Naugatuck station

-Naugatuck station is a commuter rail station on the Waterbury Branch of the Metro-North Railroad's New Haven Line, located in Naugatuck, Connecticut.
+Naugatuck station is a commuter rail station on the Waterbury Branch of the Metro-North Railroad system located in Naugatuck, Connecticut.

-Station layout

 The station has one low-level side platform on the west side of the single track.
-It is owned and operated by the Connecticut Department of Transportation, but Metro-North is responsible for maintaining platform lighting as well as trash and snow removal.
+It is owned and operated by the Connecticut Department of Transportation, but Metro-North is responsible for some maintenance.
 The station has 125 parking spaces operated by the borough of Naugatuck.
+Rail service on the line is replaced by buses from July 20, 2026, to May 31, 2027, during construction that includes a reconstruction of the station with an accessible platform.